ivan-tkatchev/tab/README.md

 Instead of loops you'd use sequences and comprehensions.

-The input is fed a file stream, usually the standard input.
-A file stream in `tab` is represented as a sequence of strings, where each string is a line (separated by `\n`) in the file.
+The input is a file stream, usually the standard input.
+A file stream in `tab` is represented as a sequence of strings, each string being a line from the file.
+(Lines are assumed be be separated by `\n`.)

-Built-in functions in `tab` are polymorphic, meaning that a function with the same name will act differently when input arguments of different types.
+Built-in functions in `tab` are polymorphic, meaning that a function with the same name will act differently with input arguments of different types.

 You can enable a verbose debug mode to output the precise derivations of types in the input expression: